dansarpong/pilot-light-dr-project/README.md

 ## Limitations and Considerations

 1. **Asynchronous Replication**
-   - Potential for data loss during failover
+   - Potential for data loss during failover and failback
    - RPO dependent on network latency

 2. **DNS Propagation**